Uttsant/openhands_testing/README.md

 1. **State Management**: Uses React's `useState` hook to manage the application state
 2. **Persistence**: Uses `localStorage` to save and retrieve TODO items
 3. **Filtering**: Allows filtering tasks by their completion status
+4. **Due Dates**: Allows adding optional due dates to tasks and sorting by due date
+5. **Theming**: Supports light and dark themes with persistent user preference

 ### localStorage Implementation